Nemin32/Nemin32.github.io/other/_posts/2020-08-18-munchrant.md

 Even if we put all these plot contrivances aside, it is just kind of disheartening that the old games' nuanced approach of figuring out your environment, then stealthily navigating through it, while strategically using your tools is basically all but gone.
-In Munch's Oddysee the side that has more strength usually wins...
-And even that is not exactly true as the odds are heavily stacked in your favor as you can just respawn the Snoozer or Big Bro you were using or resurrect your fallen and headbutt the brick-wall until it eventually collapses.
+In Munch's Oddysee the side that has more strength usually wins...and even that is not exactly true as the odds are heavily stacked in your favor as you can just respawn the Snoozer or Big Bro you were using or resurrect your fallen and headbutt the brick-wall until it eventually collapses.